R0shanShrestha/Looksy/README.md

-# Let's create the README.md file based on the user's request.

 # Looksy

 Looksy is a visually-driven web application that allows users to **discover**, **search**, **save**, and **manage** high-quality images.
 Powered by the Unsplash API, it provides an inspiring platform for creators to find visuals across various themes like anime, gaming, nature, and more.